EverettGrethel/vuecheatsheet/README.md

 cd -
 ```
 The command `npm run build` will build our app for production.
+Uncomment the line of code that corresponds to your URL and add your username and/or repo instead of `USERNAME` and `REPO`.